guohaorui/inet/showcases/measurement/flow/doc/index.rst

    Figure X. :ned:`FlowMeasurementStarter` in UDP app

-Similarly, we specify the inbound module in the server UDP apps to be a :ned:`FlowMeasurementRecorder`:
+Similarly, we enable the measurement recorder module in the server UDP apps (by setting their type to :ned:`FlowMeasurementRecorder`):

 .. literalinclude:: ../omnetpp.ini
-   :start-at: *.server1.app[*].inbound.typename = "FlowMeasurementRecorder"
+   :start-at: *.server*.app[*].measurementRecorder.typename = "FlowMeasurementRecorder"
-   :end-at: *.server1.app[*].inbound.typename = "FlowMeasurementRecorder"
+   :end-at: *.server*.app[*].measurementRecorder.typename = "FlowMeasurementRecorder"
    :language: ini

 For the packet flow between the two switches, we can enable the built-in ``measurementLayer`` submodule of :ned:`EthernetInterface`: